mcsee/Software-Design-Articles/Articles/Artificial Intelligence/I Want to Build a Learning Companion for New Developers Using AI/readme.md

 DeepCoder uses a technique called program synthesis to help you with your coding.

-it can write code for you based on the inputs and outputs you give it.
+It can write code for you based on the inputs and outputs you give it.

 If you’re struggling to write a particular piece of code, DeepCoder can help you by writing it for you.